Prof. Martin Patt

 Legacy Society of Brandeis University and the Katharine Dexter McCormick Society

 of M.I.T.
-He serves on the Board of
+He has served on the Board of

 Directors of Congregation Beth Israel of